-So when it comes to investments, why are you working with a financial adviser?
+So when it comes to investments, why are you working with a Financial Advisor?
 Are you looking for someone to tell you what to do?
 Could the entire industry be built around trust?

-Every conference I went to in my early years in this industry was teaching me to earn the trust of my perspective clients so that they would do what I recommend.
+Every conference I went to in my early years in this industry was teaching me to earn the trust of my perspective clients so that they would do what I recommended.

 Most financial advisers